How To Directory

 Every year, you'll need to hold an Annual General Meeting, or AGM, where you report back on what you've done in the past year and elect next year's Committee.

-The advice on this page is designed for groups who use the SUSU Model Constitution - if you're not sure, you probably use this Constitution.
-If you don't have a copy of your Constitution, email email@example.com and we'll see if we have it on record for you.
-If we don't, you will need to adopt the model one at your next meeting.
+The advice on this page is designed for Clubs and Societies who use the SUSU Model Constitution - by default, you probably use this Constitution.
+If you don't have a copy of your Constitution, please check your Club or Society Groups Hub under 'Uploaded documents'.
+If you cannot find your constitutioin, you will need to adopt the model one at your next meeting.

 When do we have to do this?